Find Cheap Auto Insurance Quotes in Your Area

-Receiving one citation for drunk driving is ordinarily a misdemeanor, not a felony.
+Receiving one conviction for drunk driving is ordinarily a misdemeanor, not a felony.
 The penalty for a misdemeanor doesn't involve jail time but could include a fine or community service — along with substantial hikes to your car insurance premiums.
 However, a driver arrested for drunk driving could face felony charges if they injure or kill another person.
-Additionally, being pulled over with a minor in the car, as well as driving drunk without a license or with a suspended license, among other situations depending on the state, could result in a felony charge for drunk driving.
+Additionally, being pulled over with a minor in the car while driving drunk without a license or with a suspended license, among other situations depending on the state, could result in a felony charge for drunk driving.

 Drunk driving deaths by state

-During this time period, the fewest number of people were killed by drunk drivers in Washington, D.C.
+Washington, D.C., had the lowest number of people killed by drunk drivers during this time period.
 In the nation's capital, alcohol-impaired driving caused 33% of all traffic deaths, though only 423 people were killed in total.
 In Utah, drunk driving was responsible for only 19% of the traffic deaths in the state.
 Utah was the only state where the ratio fell below 20%.

 Deaths from alcohol-impaired driving

-States are ordered from highest to lowest by drunk percent of total traffic deaths that result from drunk driving.
+States are ordered from highest to lowest by percentage of total traffic deaths that resulted from drunk driving.

 Drunk driving deaths by age group

 Alcohol-impaired driving causes many fatal traffic accidents involving adolescents and young adults.
 From 2004 to 2018, 115,000 people aged 16 to 24 years old died in traffic accidents.
-Despite totaling only eight years, deaths in this demographic amounted to about one-quarter of the total traffic deaths across all ages during this time period.
+Deaths in this demographic amounted to about one-quarter of the total traffic deaths involving alcohol across all ages during this time period.
 However, alcohol-impaired driving was responsible for 36% of traffic deaths affecting 16- to 24-year-olds.

-This number was second only to a much larger demographic, 25- to 54-year-olds.
-Thirty-eight percent of the traffic deaths affecting this age group were the result of drunk driving, resulting in more than 97,000 fatalities — nearly 58% of all deaths.
+This was second only to a much larger demographic, 25- to 54-year-olds.
+Thirty-eight percent of the traffic deaths affecting this age group were the result of drunk driving, resulting in more than 97,000 fatalities — nearly 58% of all drunk driving deaths.